overlookmotel/sequelize-definer/README.md

 API is stable.

-All features listed below are implemented but it's not tested so not quite ready for use yet.
-Tests to follow shortly.
+All features listed below are implemented.
+Basic functionality is tested, but no tests for options as yet - will follow shortly.

-Designed to be used with Sequelize v2.0.0 branch, but may work mostly on Sequelize v1.7 too.
+Designed to be used with Sequelize v2.0.0 branch, but may work on Sequelize v1.7 too.

 ## Usage